xiaowang1105/algorithms-in-python/README.md

 In this respository, I implemented some famous alogritms using python.
 I arrange them according to the strategy they use.
 And for every algorithn, I will explain the problem they try to solve and some relevant resourses.<br>
 (The main idea for this respository is to review all these brilliant algorithms and make a beautiful README for them.)
 ## 1.0 - Divide and Conquer
+This section, I will talk about the famous divide and conquer strategy and show some applications of this strategy.
 ### 1.1 - Interger Multiplication Problem [Link](https://en.wikipedia.org/wiki/Karatsuba_algorithm)
 ![Interger_MUL][Interger_MUL1]